 7. Climb the Scott Monument

 For amazing views in the heart of the city, climb the 267 steps to the top of the Scott Monument.
-Note, the monument is closed during periods of strong wind.
+Note, that the monument is closed during periods of strong wind.

 things to do in Edinburgh